elotroalex/chiens/_texts/translation.md

 - {:.sp} Voice.

-- This time the Whites will be really angry at us, and all because of him.
+- White people will be really angry at us now, and all because of him.

 - {:.sp} Voices.